webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Use Custom Behaviors

-Enable custom behaviors to add your own behavior scripts.
-See [Browser Behaviors crawler documentation](https://crawler.docs.browsertrix.com/user-guide/behaviors/#built-in-behaviors) on creating custom behaviors.

-Custom behaviors can be specified as:
+[Custom behaviors](behaviors.md#custom) can be enabled by specifying the location of the behavior script.
+Scripts can be provided through one of two source options:

 #### URL

-A URL for a single JavaScript or JSON behavior file to download.
+:   A URL for a single JavaScript or JSON behavior file to download.
 This should be a URL that the crawler has access to.
 The workflow editor will validate that the supplied URL can be reached.

 #### Git repository

-A URL for a public Git repository containing one or more behavior files.
+:   A URL for a public Git repository containing one or more behavior files.
 Optionally, you can specify a branch and/or a relative path within the repository to specify exactly which behavior files within the repository should be used.
 The workflow editor will validate that the URL can be reached and is a Git repository.
 If a branch name is specified, the workflow editor will also validate that the branch exists in the Git repository.

+Custom behaviors will take precedence over the default [_Autoscroll_](#autoscroll) and [_Autoclick_](#autoclick) behaviors and may be overridden by platform-specific behaviors (see [Behavior Precedence](behaviors.md#behavior-precedence)).

 _**Page Timing**_